xenonview-com/view-java-sdk/README.md

 // ...
 // Successful renewal of the middle tier xenon.subscriptionRenewed(tierGold);
 // ...
+// Successful renewal of the middle tier with term and price xenon.subscriptionRenewed(tierGold, term, price, method);
+// ...
 // Successful renewal of the top tier xenon.subscriptionRenewed(tierPlatium);